Talk to the Team

 Side by side

 How Philter and Private AI differ on the dimensions that drive procurement and architecture decisions.
-Both can be self-hosted, so the differences are about licensing, depth, breadth, and pricing model rather than where the data runs.
+Private AI can run as a self-hosted container or in its cloud; Philter is always self-hosted, so start with where your text goes, then weigh licensing, depth, breadth, and pricing.

 PhilterPrivate AI